How to Teach Theme to Students

 Cite Examples from the Story

-Ask your students to give examples from the book that demonstrate the theme.
+Ask your students to practice finding the theme of a story by identifying key details that demonstrate the theme.
 Examples from Charlotte’s Web that demonstrate that good friends are always there for each other include: Charlotte went to the fair with Wilbur even when she was very weak, and Wilbur took care of Charlotte’s babies.

 Make Connections to Real Life